SirDukey/Home-lab/terraform/README.md

     # If you want to see the state of your infrastructure, you can use the following example
     terraform state list

+    # If you use a backend, use the login command to login to the cloud backend storage
+    terraform login